Are you a treating physician to a patient who has been involved in a car crash? Here are a few things you should know.

 **From the date of the accident causing the injury

-- For physicians, regular MSP visits will continue to be billed via MSP-Teleplan, at the current MSP established rate.
+For physicians, regular MSP visits will continue to be billed via MSP-Teleplan, at the current MSP established rate.
+Most EMR solutions allow you to select ICBC as the funder.

 Changes to invoicing & reporting

 It is important to discuss with your patient the purpose of the reports and ensure that you have received their consent to share the report with ICBC, consistent with your consent and information sharing guidelines.
 Please ensure reports or information are shared with ICBC only where patient consent has been granted or where requested under legislation.
-For more information, including a flow chart of the process, review our
+For more information on patient consent, including a flow chart of the process, review our

 patient consent considerations document.